 As a member of CSHERI team, I provide consultation as well as supervise the design and develop data collection application systems.
 These data collection systems will be used by CSHERI researchers to gather sexual health behavioral data.
 We are building these systems in both web and mobile device platforms.
 William Milligan is an information systems student working as a research assistant for CSHERI and developing the web-based data collection system.

 UNF School of Computing Data Analytics Research Group consists of Drs.
-Roger Eggen, Xudong Liu, Sandeep Reddivari, and Karthikeyan Umapathy.
+Indika Kahanda, Xudong Liu, Sandeep Reddivari, and Karthikeyan Umapathy.
 Dr. Sandeep Reddivari is the lead investigator of the group.
 We are developing specialized parsers to detect and classify texts depicted in a variety of formats in document corpus due to regional influence of the original texts.

 See below tag cloud for overview of my peer-reviewed research works, generated based on the publication titles.